Recep Peker: Early life

 Born in Istanbul on 5 February 1889, his father was named Mustafa and was of Lezgi descent, migrated to Anatolia from the Dagestan region of the Caucasus.

 He studied at the Military College following his graduation from the Kuleli Military High School, where he enrolled after completing his primary and secondary education at Koca Mustafa Pasha Primary School and Military Middle School.
 After finishing the academy in the rank of a lieutenant in 1907, he was assigned to the staff officer class.

 Recep Peker took part at the battles of Yemen and Libya, Balkan Wars, Thrace and Caucasus campaigns of the World War I. He graduated in 1919, as the first of his class, from the Staff College to which he entered in 1911.

 At the second half of 1919, he served as assistant teacher of history of war at the Military Academy.
-He joined on 4 February 1920, the Turkish War of Independence in Anatolia as a squadron leader.
+He joined the Turkish War of Independence in Anatolia as a squadron leader on the 4th of February 1920.